Resources > Solar financing basics

 • Any financing or miscellaneous fees stated in the contract.
 These fees are typically interest rate buydowns such as a 20% additional finance fee to lower an interest rate from 7.99% to 3.99%.

-• Interest rate buydowns may be helpful if you are planning on making payments over a long period of time but will often cost you more money if you are planning on paying back your loan faster.
+• Interest rate buydowns may be helpful if you are planning on making payments over a long period of time but they will often cost you more money if you are planning on paying back your loan faster.

 Key terms and concepts